 Do I Need to Leave the Tails on the Shrimp?

 It really is a personal preference!
-Some families prefer to eat with tails on (and that is how we like it in shrimp tacos recipe with slaw and grilled shrimp skewers), others prefer shrimp without tails.
+Some families prefer to eat with tails on and others prefer shrimp without tails.

 What To Serve With This Healthy Shrimp Stir Fry